 As part of the selection process, the Project Initiators may be asked to an interview with the Puppetmongers.

-- Applicants will be notified of their application status by February 3,
+- Applicants will be notified of their application status within 2 weeks following deadline

 - Participation fees: $250 for either a Project Initiator or a Project Participant